lloydsargent/BlackRaccoon/README.md

 There are cases where the user needs to have variables follow the BRRequest.
 In order to allow this a category was created called BRRequest+_UserData.m and BRRequest+_UserData.h These files have a couple of examples that show how you can add variables as well as methods to BRRequest.

 "Add variables?
-You can't add variables to a category" - technically, no, but you can make it APPEAR as if you did.
+You can't add variables to a category" - technically, no, but you can make it APPEAR as if you did using a dictionary for that purpose.
 See the example file for details.

+### Required Frameworks

+BlackRaccoon requires the CFNetwork.framework in order to build correctly.

 ### Usage